facebookexperimental/libunifex/doc/api_reference.md

 Any `set_error()` produced by an abandoned `next()` call is reported in the `cleanup()` result.

+### `delay(Stream stream, TimeScheduler scheduler, Duration d) -> Stream`

+Adapts `stream` to produce a new stream that delays the delivery of each value, done and error signal by the specified duration.

 ## Scheduler Algorithms

 ### `schedule(Scheduler schedule) -> SenderOf<void>`